 You are expected to lead a short discussion with your colleagues after your presentation.
-If it helps your presentation, use PowerPoint (or Prezi) and/or refer to your handout.
+If it helps your presentation, use PPT or equivalent and/or refer to your handout.
 Produce a one page long, well-structured handout for your colleagues, summarizing the main points and points and questions for discussion.
 Handout is not a narrative summary of the entire article, but rather a succinct presentation of the core arguments of the text.
 Offer a very brief summary of the main idea at the beginning, a leading question.
 Use bullet points to list key arguments.
 Use visuals if possible (figures, images, tables, models...).
+If you are actually reading the syllabus and this instructions, please email me a picture of a flying piglet.
+You shall receive bonus points towards your course grade.